deepset-ai/FARM/readme.rst

 *Usecases:* Custom datasets, language models, prediction heads ...

 Metrics and parameters of your model training get automatically logged via MLflow.
 We provide a `public MLflow server <https://public-mlflow.deepset.ai/>`_ for testing and learning purposes.
 Check it out to see your own experiment results!
+Just be aware: We will start deleting all experiments on a regular schedule to ensure decent server performance for everybody!

 2. Run Inference (API + UI)
 ****************************